megan-es/OrderManagementDB/ReadMe.md

 ## Queries and Analysis

 - Top 10 most-ordered products.
-- Sales trends by timeframes.
+- Average order size.
-- Customer order values.
+- Top customers by amount ordered.

 ## How to Run the Analysis